-The following types of applications will be deemed nonresponsive and will not be reviewed or considered (See Section III.C. of the FOA):
+The following types of applications will be deemed nonresponsive and will not be reviewed or considered (See Section III.D.
+Responsiveness Criteria of the FOA):

-- Applications that fall outside the technical parameters specified in Section I.A. and I.B. of the FOA. - Applications that are not based on sound scientific principles (e.g., violates the principle of cause and effect). - Projects that focus on quantifying the wildlife or ecosystem service impacts of LSS installations. - Projects focused solely on studying the implementation or impacts of innovative siting types, including agrivoltaics, floating PV, and LSS on contaminated lands. - Projects focused solely on the development of photovoltaic technology and design solutions.
+- Applications that fall outside the technical parameters specified in FOA Sections I.A.
+Background and Context and I.B.
+Topic Areas. - Applications for proposed technologies that are not based on sound scientific principles (e.g., violates the laws of thermodynamics).